-Yes, slime.
-As in the non-Newtonian substance.
-While kids are obsessed with slime for obvious reasons, there is now a massive movement of adults playing with slime as a form of stress relief.
-It’s prevalent on social media and has sky-rocketed during these unprecedented times.“During the pandemic, Katherine posted an image of an ice cream popsicle she was eating.
-It was shaped and colored like a watermelon and looked like one of her paintings had come to life,” Robinovitz explains.
+But she was soon convinced.
+“During the pandemic, Katherine posted an image of an ice cream popsicle she was eating," Robinovitz recalls.
+"It was shaped like a watermelon, and looked like one of her paintings had come to life.”
 DMs were exchanged.
-Excitement was shared.
-Both parties agreed that this could be the perfect slime creation.
+Both parties agreed that this could be the genesis of a perfect slime creation.

 “I found the popsicle at a cute tienda in Antigua.
 This slime is all about a love of watermelon, a love of the smell of watermelon, a love of the sticky summer feel of eating a watermelon, a love of the joy of eating ice cream in the summer, a love of the summer and a love of playing with gooey slime,” says Bernhardt, who quarantined in Guatemala.